9 Ways to Keep Flies Away From Your Horses

 5. Dry Ground Grazing

-Ensure that at the onset of the summer, you graze them on higher drier pastures to prevent creating muddy areas which flies are naturally attracted to.
+Ensure that at the onset of the summer, you graze them on higher, drier pastures.
+This will prevent creating muddy areas which flies are naturally attracted to.
 Once the wet lower pastures dry out, you can have the horses graze there.

 6. Get Predators to Help

-At this time and age, technology is at its best and you can order almost anything with a click of a button.
-You’ll find some companies that sell fly parasites which can be ordered online and delivered to you in a matter of days.
+These days, you can order almost any product with a click of a button, even live critters.
+Some companies sell fly parasites online, delivering them to you in a matter of days.

-These fly parasites are excellent in reducing fly population as they’re nocturnal wasps and tend to lay eggs in the developing pupae of flies and thus reduce the population of flies.
-The best thing about these fly predators is that they are harmless to animals or humans.
-Why not consider them?
+These parasites are actually wasps which lay eggs in the developing pupae of flies The larvae feed on their victims, reducing the overall fly population noticeably.
+The best thing about parasitic wasps is that they’re harmless to animals or humans.

 7. Harrow Pastures and Collect Manure